 Re-open the data file from the previous step by going to Help, Tutorial Data and selecting Chemical Conversion (Analyzed).
 Then under the Analysis branch click the R1:Conversion node and go to Model Graphs to bring up the contour plot.
 Let’s quickly try some things here that you may find useful when making a presentation.

 In the vacant region of the AB contour plot right-click and select Add contour.
 Then drag the contour around (it will become highlighted).
 You may get two contours from one click like those with the same response value.
 (This pattern indicates a shallow valley, which becomes apparent when we get to the 3D view later.)

 Click the new contour line to highlight it.
-Then drag it (place the mouse cursor on the contour and hold down the left button while moving the mouse) to as near to 81 as you can.
+Then drag it to as near to 81 as you can.
 Now to obtain the precise contour level, right-click the contour you just dragged, choose Set contour value and enter 81.

 Another way to set contour values: Right-click over the plot and choose Edit contours.
 Now, for Mode, select the Incremental option and fill in Start at 66, Step at 3, and Levels at 8.

 If you go this route, be sure to look over the Min and Max values first.
 That gives you a clue on where to start and how big to step on the contour values.

 To zoom in on the area around the center point (the red dot labeled “6”), position the crosshairs and, while holding down the left mouse button, drag over (rope-off) your desired region of interest.

 Notice how the graph coordinates change.
 Obviously you would now want to add more contours using the tools you learned earlier in this tutorial.
 However, do not spend time on this now: Right-click over the graph and select Default View Window.